|A Theory Map of the Causes of Perinatal Death in a Developing Country|

 5Social Determinants of Health Research Center, School of Allied Medical Sciences, Semnan University of Medical Sciences, Semnan, Iran

-Objectives: The rate of mortality in Perinatal period is considered as one of the most important health indices in a community.
-The effective factors should be identified and the strategies appropriate to the situations should be developed to maintain and enhance the health level of the neonates as a vulnerable group.
-The objective of the current research was to determine the rate of Perinatal mortality in Semnan.
+Objectives: The rate of mortality in the perinatal period is considered one of the most important health indices in a community.
+Therefore, effective factors should be identified and appropriate strategies should be developed to maintain and enhance the health level of the neonates as a vulnerable group.
+Accordingly, the present study aimed to determine the rate of perinatal mortality in Semnan.

-Materials and Methods: This cross –sectional study was performed on Perinatal death certificates at neonatal department of Amiralmomenin Hospital of Semnan University of Medical Sciences in 2016 and 2017.
-An anonymous self-administered questionnaire was developed.
+Materials and Methods: This cross-sectional study was performed on perinatal death certificates at the neonatal department of Amiralmomenin hospital of Semnan University of Medical Sciences during 2016-2017.
+Based on the aim of the study, an anonymous self-administered questionnaire was developed and used.

-Results: Findings showed that 55.9% of the newborns were premature.
-89.1% of infants weighed less than 2500 gram.
-35.8% of the deaths were due to prematurity and 1.9 of them was due to congenital anomaly.
-There was a significant relationship between gestational age and causes of death.
-(P<0.05)
+Results: The findings indicated that 55.9% of the newborns were premature.
+In addition, 89.1% of the infants weighed less than 2500 g.
+Further, 35.8% of the deaths were due to prematurity while 1.9 of them were related to a congenital anomaly.
+Finally, a significant relationship was found between the gestational age and causes of death (P < 0.05).

-Conclusions: It is concluded that the development and equipping maternity centers and access to experienced personnel in developing countries should be provided.
-The findings also suggest that the development of neonates care centers and the access to intensive care special for high-risk neonates are essential issues.
+Conclusions: In general, authorities are recommended to develop and equip maternity centers and provide access to experienced personnel in developing countries.
+Moreover, based on the findings, developing neonates care centers and having access to intensive care special for high-risk neonates are considered essential issues.

 Cite By, Google Scholar